Libby Heaney

 Libby Heaney is a British artist and quantum physicist known for her pioneering work on AI and quantum computing.
 She works on the impact of future technologies and is widely known to be the first artist to use quantum computing as a functioning artistic medium.
 Her work has been featured internationally, including in the Victoria and Albert Museum, Tate Modern and the Science Gallery.
-She is currently a resident of Somerset House Studios.